Efficient Large Language Models: A Survey: LLM Frameworks

+\textbf{Colossal-AI.} Colossal-AI~\citep{bian2021colossal} is a framework mainly designed for large-scale distributed training~\citep{wang2022tesseract}.
+Colossal-AI unifies a wide range of parallelism techniques~\citep{xu2021efficient, wang2022tesseract, Bian2021MaximizingPI} including sequence parallelism~\citep{li2021sequence}, auto-parallelism~\citep{liu2023colossal}, and Zero Redundancy Optimizer~\citep{zhao2021zero}.
+It also implements heterogeneous memory management~\citep{fang2023patrikstar} through a streamlined API.
+This integrated approach mitigates the steep learning curve often associated with orchestrating large-scale training in distributed environments.
+In addition, the framework integrates several other features like quantization \citep{Frantar2022GPTQAP, xiao2023smoothquant}, RLHF~\citep{griffith2013policy}, OpenMoE, and mixed-precision training.

+\textbf{Nanotron.} Nanotron~\citep{huggingface_nanotron}, introduced by Huggingface, is an LLM training framework with a primary focus on providing functionality with minimal overhead.
+As such, the library only subjectively incorporates the best optimizations required for modern LLM training requirements.
+Some highlights are its implementation of tensor, data, and pipeline parallelism with one-forward-one-backward pipeline engine, ZeRO-1 optimizer~\citep{zhao2021zero}, FP32 gradient accumulation, parameter tying/sharding and spectral µTransfer parametrization~\citep{yang2022tensor} for scaling up neural networks.
+Nanotron also incorporates DoReMi~\citep{xie2023doremi} to further speed up training.

+\textbf{MegaBlocks.} Developed by Databricks, MegaBlocks~\citep{gale2023megablocks} is an LLM training framework for training Mixture-of-Experts (MoE) models.
+The core of MegaBlocks is dropless-MoE, a reformulation of MoE in terms of block-sparse operations, that avoids token dropping without sacrificing hardware efficiency.
+This design simplifies and accelerates training as it does not require the capacity factor as a hyper-parameter.

-\textbf{FairScale.} Developed by Meta, FairScale~\cite{fairscale2021} is an extension library to PyTorch, dedicated to high-performance and large-scale training initiatives.
-The ethos of FairScale is rooted in three fundamental principles: usability, which emphasizes the ease of understanding and utilization of FairScale's APIs aiming to minimize cognitive overhead for users; modularity, which endorses a seamless amalgamation of multiple FairScale APIs within the users' training loops, thus promoting flexibility; and performance, which is centered around delivering optimal scaling and efficiency through FairScale's APIs.
-Additionally, FairScale provides support for Fully Sharded Data Parallel (FSDP) as the preferred method for scaling the training operations of extensive neural networks.
-It is therefore a powerful tool for distributed training and inference.
-Additionally, it has key features for training in resource-constrained systems providing support for activation checkpointing, efficient model offloading, and scaling.
+\textbf{FairScale.} Developed by Meta, FairScale~\citep{fairscale2021} is an extension library to PyTorch, dedicated to high-performance and large-scale training.
+As a highlight, FairScale uses Fully Sharded Data Parallel (FSDP)~\citep{Zhao2023PyTorchFE} as the preferred method for scaling the training operations of large neural networks.
+It uses AdaScale optimizer~\citep{pmlr-v119-johnson20a} as its distributed optimizer.